 COMPASSION is certainly one of our most appealing traits, which may be why those who cannot show it tend not to find a partner!
 It can also broaden our perspective on the world and when a life is rich in compassion, altruism, and greater meaning it can be far more rewarding.
 ‘Compassion provides the backdrop against which our lives have meaning and purpose.’ (the Rev. Dr. Scott Peddie; Logotherapist) And, just like other positive human responses, compassion is contagious: when exercised it creates improvements in psychological well-being and social connection – not least with children.

 COMPASSION is something the saints have taught us to nurture.
 It is a necessary aspect of what S. Benedict (480-543AD) recognised as the need for conversio (or conversatio) morum – a continuous conversion of life.
 In his Rule he stipulated that Psalm 95, the Venite, with its refrain of: “harden not your hearts” be used every morning.
 S. Bernard (1090-1163) said that Christ is our primary teacher of compassion because He willed His passion so that we could learn compassion.
 S. Thomas Aquinas (1225-1274) wrote of how compassion can mitigate the suffering of a friend.
+As Henri Nouwen wrote: “When Jesus was moved to compassion, the source of all life trembled, the ground of all love burst open, and the abyss of God’s immense, inexhaustible and unfathomable tenderness revealed itself.”
+(3)

-It is the second of the great Virtues and in a world where hatred and resentment, hostility and fear of the other are ever present, one needing to be cultivated.
+It is one of the great Virtues and in a world where hatred and resentment, hostility and fear of the other are ever present, one needing to be cultivated.
 In the Roman Catholic Church devotion to the Hearts of Jesus and Mary acts as a focus for Divine Compassion.
 In the Church of England this focus began to be realised in the 19th century with the emergence of the first Franciscan community, the Society of Divine Compassion (from which the Society of S. Francis emerged).
 More recently the Feast has been recognised in the Church of England and observed on the Friday after the first Sunday after Trinity Sunday.
 Today teachers of Mindfulness place a great emphasis on the importance of compassion*.

 THE HEART OF THE MATTER